 In late August/early September 1750, Peter and Maria (Lowis) Erb welcomed a son named Christian.
 On 9 September 1750, young Christian Erb was baptized at the St. Peter’s Reformed Lutheran Church in North Cordorus Township, York County, Pennsylvania.

 In late January/early February 1754, son Ludwig Erb was born.
 He was christened on 10 February 1754, at the St. Peter’s Reformed Lutheran Church.

 In August 1756, Peter and Maria (Lowis) Erb welcomed their final known child, a daughter Maria Magdalena to the family.
 On 15 August 1756, she was baptized at the St. Peter’s Reformed Lutheran Church.

 Soon thereafter, Peter and Maria Erb and their young children moved south to Frederick County, Maryland (now part of today’s Carroll County).
 The Erb family was an early and influential family in the settlement of the Silver Run and Taneytown areas.
 Peter Erb purchased the following tracts of land: in 1757, Erb’s Pleasure/Erb’s Lot, 212 acres; in 1758, James’ Fancie, 9 acres; and in 1761, Leonard’s Lot, 26 acres.

-Approximately two decades later, Peter Erb died on 6 November 1778.
-He was buried in Saint Mary Lutheran Church Cemetery, Silver Run, Maryland.
+Decades passed.
+Then, on 24 May 1801, Peter Erb died in Carroll County, Maryland.
+He was 89 years old.
+Peter Erb was buried in Saint Mary Lutheran Church Cemetery, Silver Run, Maryland.